Our History

 Mutual Recognition with Tree Farm Program

-The SFI Program signed a mutual recognition agreement with the American Tree Farm System® to help promote sustainable forestry on nonindustrial private lands.
-The agreement recognized SFI as a credible standard for industry and Tree Farm program as a credible standard for non-industrial landowners.
+In June of 2000, AF&PA signed a mutual recognition agreement with AFF to collaboratively promote sustainable forestry on nonindustrial private lands.
+The agreement recognized SFI as a credible standard for industry, larger ownerships, and licensees, and Tree Farm program as a credible standard for non-industrial landowners.
+It also maintained the independence of both programs.
 It had a goal of making Tree Farm consistent with the SFI Standard so that it could serve as the size-appropriate functional equivalent of SFI for small forest ownerships.
 It also provided SFI with a means to provide additional outreach to family forest owners, a key audience for “fostering the practice of sustainable forestry on all forestlands.”
-Many AF&PA member companies had helped launch the Tree Farm system back in 1941 as a mechanism to promote reforestation on non-industrial private forest lands.

 In 2002, the Pennsylvania SFI Implementation Committee established a MOU with the Pennsylvania Tree Farm Committee, the first agreement of its kind between SFI and the Tree Farm Program at the state level.